brrradley/brrradley/README.md

+- 🕹 Gaming content creator and Streamer since 2017
-- 🔭 Founder and Admin at LiteRECORDS since 2010
+- 👨🏻‍🔧 Founder and Admin at LiteRECORDS since 2010
-- 🌱 International DJ and artist since 2007
+- 🎧 International DJ and Artist since 2007
 - 👯 Awesome since 1987